Broadchurch: Awards

 Broadchurch series one was nominated for seven BAFTA awards.
-Olivia Colman won Best Actress, David Bradley won Best Supporting Actor and the show was named Best Drama Series.
+Olivia Colman won Best Actress, David Bradley won Best Supporting Actor and the show won Best Drama Series.
 The show competed for the BAFTA Audience Award, but lost to "The Day of the Doctor" (Doctor Who), which Tennant also starred in.
 At the BAFTA Craft Awards, Ólafur Arnalds won Best Original Television Music, while James Strong was nominated for Best Director-Fiction for "Episode One", Mike Jones was nominated for Best Editing-Fiction for "Episode Eight", Catrin Meredydd as nominated for Best Production Design and Chris Chibnall was nominated for Best Writer-Drama.

 Broadchurch series one was also nominated for and won many additional awards, including honours at the Freesat Awards, TV Choice Awards, National TV Awards, Broadcast Awards, Broadcasting Press Guild Television and Radio Awards and the Royal Television Society Awards.
 It also won a Peabody Award for its distinguished and meritorious contributions to excellence in quality television.

 Broadchurch series three won the award for best Crime Drama at National Television Awards in early 2018.
 This was the first year the award was presented and Broadchurch was competing against Sherlock, Line of Duty and Little Boy Blue.
 Julie Hesmondhalgh was nominated for the BAFTA Award for Best Actress in a Supporting Role but lost to Vanessa Kirby from The Crown.